Isoxazole/thefakehacker.com/source/_posts/How-to-Crack-WPA2-Encrypted-WIFI.md

 date: 2019-11-16 14:48:54
 tags: WPA2 Encryption
 categories: Info
+description: "Many WPA2 encrypted networks use PSK (Pre-Shared Key) as the method for authentication to the
+              network and AES as the encryption method for the network which is provided by the router.
+Due to the ubiquity of WPA2-PSK encryption for home routers, that's what will be discussed in this article: How to crack WPA2 encrypted WIFI."
 ---

 <p><i>Disclaimer: This information is purely for educational purposes. <strong> DO NOT </strong> try any of the techniques